 BHC Investors Have Opportunity to Lead Bausch Health Companies Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-31, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bausch Health Companies Inc. ("Bausch" or the "Company") (NYSE: BHC).
+BENSALEM, Pa., Sept.
+7, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Bausch Health Companies Inc. ("Bausch" or the "Company") (NYSE: BHC).

 Class Period: August 6, 2020 – May 3, 2023